Welcome to central Missouri teeming with excitement at Jefferson City capitol tours, historic Columbia campuses, incredible cuisine and more

 Straddling an area where Ozark highlands meet the western plains, the central Missouri region combines heartland hospitality and cosmopolitan variety.
-Outdoor-lovers and city types both will find attractions to love in small riverside hamlets and growing cities, while foodies will enjoy some of the best eats in the Midwest.
-Here is a small sampling of what mid-Missouri has to offer.
+Outdoor-lovers and city types will both find attractions to love in small riverside hamlets and growing cities.
+Also on the itinerary, foodies will enjoy some of the best eats in the Midwest.
+Here is a small sampling of what central Missouri has to offer your group.

-Home to the University of Missouri and a thriving arts community, Columbia is the cultural hub of mid-Missouri.
-Your group will want to spend time touring the university campus, whose highlight is historic Francis Quadrangle.
-Based on a Thomas Jefferson design and the site of his original tombstone, the “Quad” encompasses the university’s most famous academic building, including the towering Jesse Hall and Switzler Hall, the school’s oldest surviving structure at 144 years old.
+Home to the University of Central Missouri and a thriving arts community, Columbia is the cultural hub of central Missouri.
+Your group will want to spend time touring the university campus, whose highlight is the historic Francis Quadrangle.
+Based on a Thomas Jefferson design and the site of his original tombstone, the “Quad” encompasses the university’s most famous academic building.
+This includes the towering Jesse Hall and Switzler Hall, the school’s oldest surviving structure at 144 years old.

 About 30 minutes south of Columbia is Jefferson City, Missouri’s state capital and a city with many historic sights.
-The Missouri State Penitentiary, decommissioned in 2004, now allows tours in what wwas once called “the bloodiest 47 acres in America” for its many riots and executions.
-Your group can pass by the cells of famous heavyweight Sonny Liston, who learned to box during his behind bars, and James Earl Ray, the gunman in Martin Luther King, Jr. assassination.
+The Missouri State Penitentiary was decommissioned in 2004 Today, it allows tours in what was once called “the bloodiest 47 acres in America” for its many riots and executions.
+Your group can pass by the cells of famous heavyweight Sonny Liston, who learned to box while behind bars.
+Or James Earl Ray’s cell, the gunman in Martin Luther King, Jr.’s assassination.

-If your group has additional time, there are many more towns, attractions and historic sites in mid-Missouri to experience and treasure.
+If your group has additional time, there are many more towns, attractions and historic sites in central Missouri to experience and treasure.
 Download the current issue of Leisure Group Travel and stay up-to-date on group tour destinations.